brimdata/super/book/src/formats/bsup.md

 For sets, the concatenation of elements must be normalized so that the sequence of bytes encoding each element's tag-counted value is lexicographically greater than that of the preceding element.

+For records, when its type has optional fields, a bit vector of length NF is encoded as a tag-encoded value of floor((NF+7)/8) bytes to indicate the omission of an optional value where NF is the number of optional fields in the record.
+The field order of optional fields determines their position in the bit vector with bit numbers 0-7 (least significant to most significant) in the first byte, number 8-15 in the second byte, and so forth.
+Following the option bits is a concatenation of elements comprising the mandatory values and the optional values that are present all in field order.

 A union value is encoded as a container with two elements.
 The first element, called the tag, is the `uvarint` encoding of the